Howdy! My name is John Salt - the funny face behind this website.

 I so wanted to become a full size helicopter pilot and did briefly pursue that ambition in my early 20's.
 I reluctantly realized however after completing ground school; to get to the point where I would be certified on turbine to land a job afterward, it was just not financially feasible to carry on.
 Moreover, there were very few job prospects even if I had the money to continue on with the training.

-I of course still love flying in full size helicopters and do so every single chance I get.
+I naturally still love flying in full size helicopters and do so every single chance I get.
 Who wouldn't!

 So, what's a helicopter passionate person to do when they can't fly or work on full size?
 That's easy, you do the next best thing - take up the hobby of RC helicopters!

-I quickly found out after taking up the hobby and talking to other RC helicopter pilots while instructing, most of us all had that same fascination with helicopters.
+I quickly found out after taking up the hobby in 1989 and talking to other RC helicopter pilots while both flying & instructing over the past 3 decades, most of us all have that same fascination with helicopters.

-I've been at this hobby now for over 30 years and I keep hearing stories like this over and over.
-Seems we are all very like-minded with this fundamental interest in flying egg beaters.
+I've been at this hobby now for 34 years and I keep hearing amazing stories like this over and over.
+Seems we are all very like-minded with this fundamental interest in "flying eggbeaters."

-RC forums, websites, blogs, and flying clubs have likewise linked to my site and many of the pages.
+RC forums, websites, blogs, and flying clubs worldwide have linked to my site and many of the pages.
 Wikipedia has also referenced several of my pages in their Radio Controlled Helicopter article.

-This generally means first spending some time researching the subject so you at least have a moderate understanding of what you are about to get yourself into (that's what I hope my little RC heli site can help you with).
+This generally means first spending some time researching the subject so you at least have a moderate understanding of what you are about to get yourself into.
+That's the first step in your RC heli journey I hope my little RC heli site can help you with.

 Next comes investing into the hobby by getting decent quality equipment (name brand hobby grade) to start with and then grow with it.
 No, you certainly don't need to spend a fortune on top of the line gear, but it shouldn't be low quality junk either.